GiroFrm/weatherApp/README.md

 # Weather App

 This is a SPA (Single Page Application) weather App.
-It fecthes data from weather.visualcrossing.com
+It fetches data from weather.visualcrossing.com

 ![Homepage Screenshot](src/images/screen.png)

 ## How to Access Weather App

 E-commerce is hosted on **Vercell**.
-You can access it [here](https://memory-card-bay-omega.vercel.app/).
+You can access it [here](https://girofrm.github.io/weatherApp/).

 ## Features
 - **Responsive Design**: Ensures a responsive design for all screen sizes.